-China Ditches 2020 Growth Target, Worsening Economic Fears
+China Ditching Its 2020 Growth Target Is a Worrying Sign for the Global Economy

 The Chinese Communist Party generally doesn’t set targets it can’t meet—or at least fudge with a modicum of credibility.
 Skepticism over official statistics aside, of the 38 objectives set out in its 2019 Work Report, all were met.
 Growth at 6.1% fell within the 6% to 6.5% prediction; 2.5 million more new jobs were created than the 11 million aimed for; more than the targeted 10 million people were lifted out of poverty.
 In fact, only one Work Report target has not been hit since foreign trade growth fell shy of expectations in 2015, according to the Trivium analysis firm.

 And so, following a 6.8% first quarter contraction due to the coronavirus pandemic, all eyes were on Premier Li Keqiang on Friday when he delivered the 2020 Work Report at the start of the National People’s Congress (NPC)—China’s rubberstamp annual parliament.
 The upshot: China would “not set a specific target for growth this year,” said Li, the first time in three decades it failed to do so.
-“We must redouble our efforts to minimize the loses resulting from the virus,” he added.
+“We must redouble our efforts to minimize the losses resulting from the virus,” he added.

 It’s another bleak sign for the global economy, given the world’s top trading nation has weathered COVID-19 better than most.
 Instead of growth, employment now appears the focus of China’s macroeconomic policy, with Li setting out the goal of adding 9 million urban jobs over the year.
 The state also aims to eliminate rural poverty—a chimeric ambition given poverty is considered a relative rather than absolute standard these days—and cut business taxes by $350 billion, while keeping consumer inflation to 3.5%.